jondcampbell/vue-fantasy-picker/README.md

 - Geared towards nba head to head fantasy team that needs to win multiple categories each week

 ## Phase 2
-- Ability to dynamically set the players name column, scoring stats columns and the non-scoring stats columns
+- Ability to dynamically set the players name column, scoring stats columns and the non-scoring stats columns.
+This can be done by clicking little icon on column title and setting option.
 - More color schemes!
 - Ability to work for more sports and fantasy modes
 - Ability to draft a dream team by generating loads of teams and figuring out the best one
+- Team configuration of positions